zokam1411/milestone-project-3/README.md

 - Moderator can delete reports using Delete button.

 #### Admin:
-1. As Admin, I want Registered User and Moderator functionality.
-- Admin has Registered User and Mod functionality.
-2. As Admin, I want to ad new 'Categories'
+1. As Admin, I want to ad new 'Category'
 - Admin has dedicated page where he can click 'Add Category' button.
-3. As, Admin I want to remove 'Registered User'.
+2. As, Admin I want to remove 'Registered User'.
 - Admin has dedicated page where he can delete any user.
-5. As Admin I want to edit users permissions.
+3. As Admin I want to edit users permissions.
 - Admin has dedicated page where he can update status for users.

 #### Developer:

 1. As a Developer, I want to create database application app using Python and Flask.
-- Application functionality is created thanks to use Flask and Python.
+- Application functionality is created thanks to using Flask and Python.
 2. As a developer, I want to create fully responsive app.
 - Application is fully responsive thanks to Materialize framework.